ann-codes/spilling-the-t/README.md

 - A simple login and authentication with salted and hashed passwords were created for learning purposes only and should not be used in production.

-- This component is still a work in progress.

-- If you encounter a bug of some kind, feel free to report the issue.

-- If you'd like to improve this code or ask/advise for any improvement, feel free to comment it as well.